randomascii/main/xperf/XperfUI/ReadMe.txt

 Finish input recording options and give warning about full input recording.
 List all traces in tracedir and allow viewing them.
 Register providers.
-set HKLM\System\CurrentControlSet\Control\Session Manager\Memory Management" DisablePagingExecutive to 1
+set DisablePagingExecutive to 1
+Vertically resizable window to show more traces.

 To-do before first release:
+Editing and auto-saving of trace notes.
+Renaming of traces and associated files.
 Add OS specific checks for what user providers to enable.
 Hot key to stop/record traces.